Drugs and Alcohol Policy

 University policy related to possession and consumption of alcoholic beverages grows out of two principles: (1) the laws of the State of New Jersey must be strictly enforced and (2) any consumption must occur within a social framework wherein beverages are not the focus of the event.

 Students and others with alcohol abuse problems should be aware that they may be referred to Psychological Services for referral and/or counseling information.
 In addition, a series of programs and courses on alcohol are offered by the University.
 Individual and group counseling is also available on campus and off-campus at rates determined on a sliding scale, based upon ability to pay.

 All applicable state and municipal penalties will be imposed by the appropriate municipal county of State court in addition to Municipal and State penalties, there are Montclair State Penalties for offenses committed.
-The Dean of Students will be notified of all offenses and will initiate action as outlined in the Non-Academic Disciplinary Procedures of the Student Handbook.
+The Dean of Students or designee will be notified of all offenses and will initiate action as outlined in the Non-Academic Disciplinary Procedures of the Student Handbook.
 A copy of the campus guidelines concerning alcohol consumption may be obtained in the Dean of Students Office.

 Sale, Possession, Distribution, and Consumption

 In New Jersey the sale of alcoholic beverages is expressly forbidden to individuals under age 21.
 Furthermore, sale is prohibited unless under the authority of a license or permit.
 Sale of alcoholic beverages on the Montclair State University campus will be limited to those of legal age, and further restricted to the Student Center and those college premises eligible for Alcoholic Beverage Commission Special Permits.

 Because a majority of Montclair State University students cannot legally consume alcohol, the sale and/or consumption of alcoholic beverages is permitted only in those areas and at those times when special permission has been obtained from the appropriate administrative office on campus.